 Fast forward a year-and-a-half later, and Don’t Stop has finally arrived on these shores, thanks to Oslo-based label Smalltown Supersound.
 Idolator met up with 31-year-old Annie (real name: Anne Lilia Berge Strand) in Los Angeles on the eve of her album’s release to discuss her upcoming American DJ gigs and how she eventually got the spectacularly upbeat Don’t Stop into her fans’ hands.

+RD: This week marks the U.S. release of your second album Don’t Stop, yet it was originally supposed to come out back in 2008.
+Why’d it end up taking a year-and-a-half?
 A: Well, first of all, I signed with the boss of Island Records [UK].
 He was really enthusiastic and really into the project.
 Then it sort of went, I guess, three or four months, and he stopped working for Island and started working for EMI UK.
 Then there was another guy on the project.
 He didn’t get it at all.
 He was just being really difficult.
 He sort of wanted me to do new tracks all the time, and I went to the studio, did new tracks—and I love to do music, so that was fine.
 But at the same time, it was like, here’s one song, and he was like, “No. I want another one that’s a little bit more like Justice.”
 I kept on delivering things but it was never enough.

+RD: What eventually happened?
 A: They kept delaying the release of the album.
 It was supposed to be out around the 14th of October last year, or something.
 Then three days before, I got a message saying it’s going to be delayed until January.
 And then a couple days before that, no, it’s going to be delayed.
 You get so frustrated.
 In the end I had a meeting with them and they were like, “We don’t know really what to do with it.”
 So, basically I left the label, but I managed to get all the rights back.
 I was very lucky and I even got some money.
 I was very happy, in that sense.
 But of course it was annoying to have lost one-and-a-half years, basically.

+RD: That was around the time you released “Anthonio” as a European single.
+Was that originally going to be on Don’t Stop?
 A: No, it wasn’t, really.
 It was actually a song I just recorded.
 I played it out to a lot of people and everybody really likes it.
 I like to have some releases that are just special for fans.
 It’s sometimes good to keep the album a little bit special.

 [Note: The physical CD of Don’t Stop is packaged with a five-song EP, All Night.]